 When was the last time you colored?
 Were you in grade school?
 I still remember the coloring books of my childhood.
-They were printed on cheap off-white art paper, bound between two shiny and brightly colored covers.
+They were printed on cheap off-white art paper, bound between two shiny, brightly colored covers.
 My favorites had horses, unicorns, and princesses.
-Some included activity pages in with the coloring which I strongly disliked, what a waste of paper that could have had more coloring.
 Most of us left coloring behind years ago with the other trappings of childhood.
 It would be odd to see a man in a business suit with a handful of markers and a brightly colored page.
 But there are good reasons why we should still be coloring.
 Chief among them: coloring is excellent spiritual practice.

 Studies on adults & coloring

 When I was a child coloring was something reserved entirely for children, or perhaps their parents or babysitters playing along.
 But a few years ago coloring for adults took off in popularity.
 A few adult coloring books even topped the bestseller lists, many without a single word inside their pages.
 Suddenly coloring was everywhere.
 There were adult coloring books, downloadable coloring sheets, mandalas, fancy coloring implements (because crayons are so 1st grade).